 with an error and has no effect if the configuration values do

 values continue to be used for new connections.
+If the optional

-NO ROLLBACK ON ERROR clause
+NO ROLLBACK ON ERROR clause is given and the

-TLS.
-For example, you can use
+INSTANCE RELOAD TLS at runtime.
+For example, you can

---ssl=0 to start the server with
+--ssl=OFF to start the server

-SSL connections disabled, then reconfigure SSL and execute
+reconfigure TLS and execute

-enable SSL connections at runtime.
+RELOAD TLS to enable encrypted connections at runtime.

 By default, MySQL client programs attempt to establish an